Nextbase iQ vs BlackVue DR970X 2CH for Tesla Model Y owners

 The N4 Pro S adds a cabin camera the BlackVue doesn't have, runs triple STARVIS 2 sensors front/cabin/rear, and uses a supercapacitor like the BlackVue (not a battery like the Nextbase) — so it survives Model Y interior temps.
 The 24-hour parking mode draws ~140mA, and the form factor tucks behind the Model Y mirror cleanly.
 For Tesla owners who'd otherwise have bought the iQ for the cabin cam but don't need cellular, this is a quiet steal at under $300.

-Check the Vantrue N4 Pro S 4K 3-Channel on Amazon
+Vantrue New N4 Pro S 4K 3 Channel Dash Cam

 ROVE R2-4K DUAL — best simple front+rear pick